Heavenston/debug_unwrap/README.md

 # debug_unwrap

-Adds the method debug_unwrap for when you just want to make it work.
+Adds the method debug_unwrap for when you just want to make it compile.
+Not to be confused with the <https://crates.io/crates/debug_unwraps> crate.

 This library adds the [DebugUnwrap](DebugUnwrap) extension trait that adds the method [debug_unwrap](DebugUnwrap::debug_unwrap) to the